sunsakis/Yescrow/README.md

-# Yescrow - your smart contract escrow agent.
+# Yescrow - crypto calmly.

-Yescrow is a decentralized escrow agent to build trust between online strangers.
+Yescrow is a decentralized escrow agent to transact with strangers online.

+Designate an Ethereum address,

+deposit to the smart contract using our <a href="https://yescrow.io">UI</a>,

+release the payment when you are satisfied.

+It is free to use.

 **Less scams = More fun**

 ## Contact, requests and feedback

+In case of a quarrel,

+The Crow acts as an arbitre.

-crow@yescrow.io
+Contact crow@yescrow.io to summon.

+The Crow takes 5% per dispute.

 <a href="t.me/sunsakis">Telegram</a>

 <a href="twitter.com/yescrowio">Twitter</a>

 ## Smart contract functions

+Deployed on Ethereum's mainnet.

 Contract address: <a href="https://etherscan.io/address/0x450082ADE010fE62EB12c08350f0bA3CE55f46eF">0x450082ADE010fE62EB12c08350f0bA3CE55f46eF</a>